JayBhushan011/MERN-E-Commerce/README.md

 1. We implemented Google Sign In using https://dev.to/sivaneshs/add-google-login-to-your-react-apps-in-10-mins-4del.

+2. We got the data from https://github.com/christkv/ecommerce/blob/master/preload_data/products.json.
+We took only the information we felt we required.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).